wesamhamad/Base-Arm_ControlPanel/README.md

 -Finally, I made the web page responsive to a Tablets and mobile phones .

 ![Responsive_pages](https://user-images.githubusercontent.com/74800962/123561022-af48d780-d7ae-11eb-8f76-4027035c11c3.gif)

+I use XAMPP to host my web pages on a localhost.

 While I was developing I faced two problems,which are: